Motorcycle riding gear: Crash protection

 For crash protection, helmets are often the first piece of gear a rider chooses, and in many jurisdictions, the only one required by law.
-Beyond that, crash protection comes in the form of motorcycle boots, jackets, leathers, gloves and - most recently - airbags.
+Beyond that, crash protection comes in the form of motorcycle boots, jackets, leathers, gloves and - most recently - Air bag.
 Research by de Rome et al found that abrasion resistance, impact protection and seam burst strength are required for garments to offer effective protection.

 Weather

 Most protective garments double as protection from the wind blast while riding, and from every kind of weather, keeping the rider warm, cool, and dry, either with passive insulation and ventilation, or active heating or cooling devices.
 Some motorcycle armor is minimalist in design, serving only to protect from crash impacts and abrasion, and so is intended to be combined with other clothing.
 If a motorcycle helmet does not feature a clear face shield, goggles or Riding Glasses are used to protect the rider's eyes from road debris and insects, as well as protection from wind and rain.